 Close your eyes and imagine Tuscany.
 Vines laden with grapes bake under a pleasantly hot sun; the smell of hay and grass drift by on the breeze, and you’re comfortably full after a long, multi-course meal of simple but exquisite Italian dishes.
 Sounds idyllic, right?
 That’s what Anthony Bourdain was going for when he decided to visit Tuscany – but as usual, the final product looks a bit different than he imagined.

-Bourdain visited Tuscany once, in 2007 while filming his show No Reservations.
+Bourdain visited Tuscany twice, in 2007 while filming his show No Reservations, and again in 2018 for an unaired episode of Parts Unknown.
 Tuscany already had a renowned reputation as one of the best destinations in Italy – if not the world.
 He contrasted it later when visiting Emilia-Romagna, a neighboring region that has often been described as “Tuscany without the crowds.”
 But if you need to experience Tuscany and the bounty it has to offer, you’re not alone.

 If you’ve watched the episode of Anthony Bourdain in Tuscany, or are planning a trip of your own and want to know if you can visit any of the places he ate, you’ve come to the right place.
 Hopefully, your trip will be a bit more heaven-like than the levels of hell Tony experienced at times (him being dramatic, not me), but in any case, you’ll definitely eat well!